Numeration Systems & Computations

 what will be the final digit? and why?

-The answer is 5, because the product of a decimal number ending in 5
+The answer is 5.
+As the product of a number ending with 5

 What's the final digit of the product of